adamjoer/cs50-project/README.md

 ## How to see it
 The site isn't live on any servers (yet), so to view it follow the steps below:
 1. Run the command `git clone https://github.com/adamjoer/NoteCloud.git` to copy the repository
-2. Make sure you have all the packages listed in the `requirements.txt` fily by installing them with your favourite package installer, for example `pip`
+2. Make sure you have all the packages listed in the `requirements.txt` file by installing them with your favourite package installer, for example `pip`
 3. Run the command `flask run`